etorreborre/registry/doc/applications.md

 In terms of resources management we are almost there.
 We still need to solve one issue.

 When we use `Database.new` we get back an `IO Database` which goes on top of the stack.
 This `IO Database` value can then be used by all the lifted functions in our registry, like `BookingRepository.new`.
-However since the `BookingRepository` is used by 3 other components everytime we use it we will get a new version of the `Database`!
+However since the `BookingRepository` is used by 3 other components every time we use it we will get a new version of the `Database`!
 Because the action `IO Database` will be executed 3 times giving us 3 accesses to the database.
 This is clearly undesirable since a `Database` component maintains a pool of connections to the database.
 What we need is to make a "singleton" for the database.

 ### Singletons